Balazs-D/adblock-detector/README.md

     In Firefox

-        - Open Firefox developer extension page in tge browser ( about:debugging#/runtime/this-firefox )
+        - Open Firefox developer extension page in the browser ( about:debugging#/runtime/this-firefox )

         - Click on Load Temporary Add-on...